elmish/Elmish.WPF/README.md

 1. Create an F# Console Application (you can create a Windows application, but the core Elmish logs are currently only written to the console).

+2. Add References to `PresentationCore`, `PresentationFramework`, and `WindowsBase`.

+3. Add NuGet reference to package `Elmish.WPF`.

-2. Define the model that describes your app’s state and a function that initializes it:
+4. Define the model that describes your app’s state and a function that initializes it:

    ```F#
    type Model =